Hypercontracts: The theory of hypercontracts

 We define a preorder on hypercontracts as follows: we say that $\cont$ \emph{refines} $\cont'$, written $\cont \le \cont'$, when every environment of $\cont'$ is an environment of $\cont$, and every implementation of $\cont$ is an implementation of $\cont'$, i.e., $\cmpEnv \satEnv \cont' \Rightarrow \cmpEnv \satEnv \cont \text{ and } \cmp \satImpl \cont \Rightarrow \cmp \satImpl \cont'$.
 We can express this as

 Any two $\cont, \cont'$ with $\cont \le \cont'$ and $\cont' \le \cont$ are said to be \emph{equivalent} since they have the same environments and the same implementations.
 We now obtain some operations using preorders which are defined as the LUB or GLB of $\catContract$.
-We point out that the expressions we obtain are unique up to the preorder.
+We point out that the expressions we obtain are unique up to the preorder, i.e., up to hypercontract equivalence.